cisagov/ScubaGear/docs/prerequisites/noninteractive.md

 This section contains additional, non-interactive authentication details that are required to successfully run ScubaGear against a GCC High tenant.

-### Defender in GCC High
+### Security Suite in GCC High

-When running ScubaGear to assess Defender for Office 365 in a GCC High tenant, the `Exchange.ManageAsApp` must be added as an application permission from both the `Microsoft Exchange Online Protection` and the `Office 365 Exchange Online`  APIs.
+When running ScubaGear to assess the Security Suite baseline in a GCC High tenant, the `Exchange.ManageAsApp` must be added as an application permission from both the `Microsoft Exchange Online Protection` and the `Office 365 Exchange Online`  APIs.
 This is mentioned in a GCC High application manifest writer's note in this section of the [Exchange Online App Only Auth MS Learn documentation](https://learn.microsoft.com/en-us/powershell/exchange/app-only-auth-powershell-v2?view=exchange-ps#modify-the-app-manifest-to-assign-api-permissions).

 ### SharePoint in GCC High